hyperledger-labs/splice/cluster/images/docs/src/app_dev/operating/deployment_example.rst

      curl -X POST https://sv.sv-1.svc.\ |cn_cluster|.network.canton.global/api/sv/v0/devnet/onboard/validator/prepare | xargs -I _ sed 's#PLACEHOLDER#_#' examples/validator/validator-onboarding-nosecret.conf > validator-onboarding.conf

-...and then start the splitwell validator with this configuration file and the onboarding config you just obtained:
+...and then start the splitwell validator with this configuration file and the onboarding config you just obtained.
+Replace ``$MIGRATION_ID`` with the migration ID of the global synchronizer on your target cluster.

 .. parsed-literal::

-  NETWORK_APPS_ADDRESS_PROTOCOL=https NETWORK_APPS_ADDRESS=\ |cn_cluster|.network.canton.global bin/cn-node --config examples/splitwell/splitwell-validator.conf --config validator-onboarding.conf
+  NETWORK_APPS_ADDRESS_PROTOCOL=https MIGRATION_ID=$MIGRATION_ID NETWORK_APPS_ADDRESS=\ |cn_cluster|.network.canton.global bin/cn-node --config examples/splitwell/splitwell-validator.conf --config validator-onboarding.conf

 Now you can finally start the app backend.
 Splitwell is included as part of the standard release so it is started using the same binary.